lachnerd/rpi-terraform-bootsrap/Readme.md

 ```
 * approve with: yes
 * terraform will do the following
+  * generate a tls key
   * copy public key to rpi
+  * adds a new admin user
+  * generate a new password
+  * first connect with user & password
   * connect with private key